danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-With dependency injection in place, the app no longer knows anything about which
-implementations we use.
-The only part of the app that now knows about the api, a
-database etc. is the `IoC`.
-This makes it easy to change implementations later,
-since we just have to change implementations at a single place.
+With this in place, the app no longer knows anything about which implementations we use.
+The only part that knows about the API, a database etc. is the `IoC`.
+This makes it easy to change implementations, since we just have to change implementations at a single place.

 ## Conclusion

-Well done!
-You have created an app that uses Alamofire to fetch data from an api
-and that also injects a `RequestRetrier` and a `RequestAdapter` to Alamofire to change
-how it adapts all outgoing requests and handles any failing ones.
-We also use Realm to
+We have created an app that uses Alamofire to fetch data from an API and that also injects a `RequestRetrier` and a `RequestAdapter` to Alamofire to change how it adapts all outgoing requests and handles any failing ones.

-implement an offline layer, as well as IoC to get a flexible architecture.
+We also used Realm to implement offline support, and Dip to get an IoC container in place.

 I hope this was helpful.
-Don't hesistate to connect with me on [Twitter]({{page.twitter}})
-if you want to discuss further.
+Don't hesistate to connect with me on [Twitter]({{page.twitter}}) to discuss this further.